rogerbeecham/connected-bikeability-london/generate-villages.md

 ```

 Localities (now termed *villages*) were then manually edited in QGIS to
-address issues such as villages crossing river or localities on edge of
+address issues such as villages crossing the river or localities on the
-scheme not missing docking stations on the scheme boundary.
+edge of scheme missing docking stations on the scheme boundary.

 ``` r
 villages <- st_read(here("data", "villages_agg_extent.geojson"))